amabarr/portfolio/README.md

 # Technologies

-This portfolio was made using Gatsby Minimal Starter, React, Javascript, Gatsby, raw CSS, and deployed with Netlify.
+This portfolio was made using Gatsby, React, TypeScript, raw CSS, and deployed with Netlify.

 See it live at: https://www.amanda.dev/